probabl-ai/skore/sphinx/reference/index.rst

      - Evaluate one or more estimators on the given data.
    * - :func:`compare`
      - Compare pre-existing reports with a :class:`~skore.ComparisonReport`
-   * - :func:`train_test_split`
-     - Split arrays or matrices into random train and test subsets
    * - :class:`TrainTestSplit`
      - Single train-test splitter compatible with the `scikit-learn CV splitter API <https://scikit-learn.org/stable/glossary.html#term-CV-splitter>`_